Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Prompt Design and Supplementary Results

 In this section, we provide the detailed design of the prompts used in our experiments and provide additional results to support our findings.
-We begin by presenting the original prompt used in the LLM-Env interaction.
-We then introduce the perturbed prompts, which include both noisy and adversarial variations to test the robustness of our approach.
-Finally, we provide a five consecutive time steps example of \gptc using original prompt to showcase its behavior in the dueling bandits setting.
+We begin by presenting the original prompt used in the LLM-Env interaction and introduce the perturbed prompts, which include both noisy and adversarial variations to test the robustness of our approach.
+Finally, we provide four exemplars using the original prompt to to showcase the behavior of both \gptc and \gpto.